eazyapps/eazyfields-airtable-app/README.md

 - Allows for easier and faster testing.
 - Creates components that re-render truly only when something they directly depend on in their rendering changes.

-## Looking for help with custom blocks development?
+## Looking for help with blocks development?

-We at [Superblocks](https://superblocks.at) have already developed quite a few [custom blocks](https://superblocks.at/#blocks) and more are coming soon.
-We also offer extremely quick and reliable [custom blocks development services](https://superblocks.at/#services).
+We at [Superblocks](https://superblocks.at) have already developed quite a few [blocks](https://superblocks.at/#blocks) and more are coming soon.
+We also offer extremely quick and reliable [block development services](https://superblocks.at/#services).
 Feel free to [contact us](https://superblocks.at/#services).

 ## How to remix this block